JetBrains/teamcity-docker-images/dockerhub/teamcity-server/README.md

 ## Additional Commands

-When you need to pass additional environment variables to the server process, use the regular `-e` option. e.g. to pass TEAMCITY_SERVER_MEM_OPTS environment variable, use:
+When you need to pass additional environment variables to the server process, use the regular `-e` option.
+For example, to pass TEAMCITY_SERVER_MEM_OPTS environment variable, use:

 ```
 docker run -it --name teamcity-server-instance   \